viviendibattista/pinterest-clone/readme.md

 ## How the run the app

-After cloning the project run
+After cloning the project run and edit the .env file to connect your db run :
 ```
 $ composer install
+$ npm install
+$ php bin/console doctrine:migrations:migrate
 ```

 The app was developped with PHP 7.4, Apache 2.4 and MySQL 7.4 :)